ctokoli/Todo-list-with-webpack/README.md

 # 📖 Todo List With Webpack Project <a name="about-project"></a>

-**Todo List With Webpack** The goal of this project is to learn how to build website using webpack to bundle the project files.
+ The goal of this project is to learn how to build website using webpack to bundle the project files.
 This is implemented by using the Webpack Cli.
 I also used Localstorage to store the todos lists in the browser.